-After Dan Graham is a mixed reality interactive art installation inspired by Dan Graham’s 1974 video art installation “Time Delay Room 1”.
-Both a re-creation and homage to Graham’s work, this installation extends his groundbreaking use of video feedback to investigate how technology mediates self-perception.
+After Dan Graham is an experimental mixed reality interactive art installation inspired by Dan Graham’s 1974 video art installation “Time Delay Room 1”.
+Both a re-creation and expansion of Graham’s work, this installation extends his groundbreaking use of video feedback to investigate how technology mediates self-perception.
 Designed for multiple participants, this installation presents a virtual environment inside a physical environment.
 Inside the virtual environment, a single participant is presented with an embodied first-person perspective.
 The participant’s movement inside the virtual world is recorded and fed back into the system in the form of an endless stream of virtual agents.
 Participants outside the virtual environment are able to observe events inside the virtual world through a series of screens mounted around the room.
 In extending Graham’s exploration of data feedback into virtual reality, this work explores how media technology can alter the relationship between subject and object.

 After Dan Graham is an interactive mixed reality installation designed for multiple participants.
 The installation takes place inside a single room with white walls which is empty save for four flatscreen monitors, two mounted on one wall and the other two mounted on the opposite wall.
 A single, wireless virtual reality (VR) head mounted display (HMD) and two VR hand controllers sit on a small plinth in one corner of the room.